AIDEmeProject/AIDEme/README.md

 which come with provable results on model accuracy and approximation, and have evaluation results showing much improved convergence over existing AL methods while maintaining interactive speed.

+This software is released under the BSD-3 license.

 ## Instructions
 To start our demo, you simply have to follow the two main steps below: